Introduction

 - Mix a small amount of mild dish soap with warm water.

-- Dip a soft cloth or sponge into the soapy water and gently dab the paint spot.
+- Soak a soft cloth or sponge in the soapy water and gently dab the paint spot.

-- Rinse the cloth or sponge and blot the area with clean water to remove the soap residue.
+- Rinse and blot the area with clean water to remove soap residue.

 - Allow the shoes to air dry.